-Although capital markets have improved since 2008, when banks and other financial institutions active in the shipping industry became increasingly unwilling to provide credit, they remain volatile.
+Although capital markets have improved since 2008, when banks and other financial institutions active in the shipping industry became increasingly unwilling to provide credit, they slumped again in the first months of 2020.
 The shipping industry remains negatively affected by the scarcity of credit and the cost of financing has increased.
 Financing institutions have increased interest rates or even ceased funding for certain shipping companies.
 Furthermore, vessels older than 15 years old may not be financed by banks and other financial institutions at all.
 Any further deterioration of the global banking markets may decrease the availability of financing or refinancing on acceptable terms when needed, and we may be unable to meet our debt obligations as they become due.

-The continuing instability and conflicts in Syria, the turmoil in Venezuela and other geographic areas, the stabilization of growth in China and the economic weakness in the E.U. may affect credit markets globally, reduce liquidity, disrupt economic conditions and may have a material adverse effect on our results of operations and financial condition.
+The continuing instability and conflicts in Syria, the turmoil in Venezuela and other geographic areas, the stabilization of growth in China, the economic weakness in the E.U. and the 2019-nCoV may affect credit markets globally, reduce liquidity, disrupt economic conditions and may have a material adverse effect on our results of operations and financial condition.